 - indemnifying any law enforcement agency that provides field training to a constable;

-- prosecuting as a listed crime possession of bath salts and designer drugs above a specified quantity;
+- prosecuting as a crime possession of bath salts and, synthetic and designer drugs above a specified quantity;

-- identifying the effects on cities, towns, and villages – including those on local school populations, municipal first responders, municipal ordinances, and municipal budgets – in any discussion of marijuana legalization; and
+- in any discussion of marijuana legalization, identifying and addressing its impacts on cities, towns, and villages, including those on school populations, municipal first responders, municipal regulations, and municipal budgets; and

 - maintaining the independent status and function of the E-911 and Vermont Communications boards.